applicaster/developer.applicaster.com/book/player/Android.md

 ## Supporting ads from datasources
 Some of the Applicaster datasources provide ad information in a uniform structure.
 While this is optional, it should be implemented if the integrated player supports this feature.

+For more info about supporting ads from datasources [Click Here](/player/ads-in-datasource.md).